constiny/Emojiit/README.md

 ### Ground Truth

-The usage of a Ground Truth in building a translator is to benchmark how well you predict which also develops the metrics accuracy for comparing models.
+The usage of a Ground Truth in building a translator is to benchmark how well you predict which also develops the metrics for comparing models.

-Our Ground Truth data was webscraping from various emoji set which has their own emoji meanings.
+Our Ground Truth data was web scraping from various Emoji websites which has their own Emoji meanings.

 For example, ☁️ in Emojipedia.com has 3 meanings

 > Cloud, Cloudy, Overcast

-We webstraped the meanings for all emojis and set it as our Ground Truth data(Sometimes Grouth Truth Knowledge).
+We web scraped the meanings for all Emojis and set it as our Ground Truth data(Sometimes Ground Truth Knowledge).
 We say the prediction is correct if the translate "cloud" to ☁️.
-The accuracy metric we use later is design as how many percentage of words in the ground Truth data was predicted correctly.
+The accuracy metric we use later designs as how many percentages of words in the Ground Truth data was predicted correctly.

 **Ground Truth** See [Appendix - Ground Truth Source](#GTS)